Kyriosity/read-write/readme+/pencraft/readme+/opuses/IT-memes.md

 # IT memes - personal selection

-Memes of various origins to share.
+Memes of various origins, I've picked, to keep and share.

 <details>
 <summary><ins>&nbsp;<b>First and foremost: to learn is to swim against the current ...</b>&nbsp;</ins></summary>